isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-28-post-building-faith-wartime-churches-in-syonan-to.md

 #### **References**

-Amstutz, H. B. (1945).
-Prison camp ministries: The personal narrative of Hobart B. Amstutz, 17 February 1942 to 7 September 1945.
+Amstutz, H. B. (1945). *[Prison camp ministries: The personal narrative of Hobart B. Amstutz, 17 February 1942 to 7 September 1945](http://eservice.nlb.gov.sg/itemholdings.aspx?bid=4412978)*.
 Singapore: Wesley Manse.
 Call no.: RRARE 940.5478 AMS; Microfilm no.: NL 10071

 Australian Government, National Capital Authority.
-(2013, March 19).
-Changi Chapel.
+(2013, March 19). *Changi Chapel*.
 Retrieved from National Capital Authority website.

-Blackburn, K. (2015).
-The ghosts of Changi: Captivity and pilgrimage in Singapore.
+Blackburn, K. (2015). *The ghosts of Changi: Captivity and pilgrimage in Singapore*.
 In K. Reeves, et. al. (Ed.), Battlefield events: Landscape, commemoration and heritage (pp. 144–163).
 Abingdon, Oxon; New York, NY: Routledge.
 (Not available in NLB holdings)

 Bryan, J. N. L. (1946).
 The churches of the captivity in Malaya.
 London: Society for Promoting Christian Knowledge.
 Call no.: RCLOS 940.5472595 BRY